-Turner, Mason & Company provides technical, commercial and strategic consulting services to clients globally in the crude oil, midstream, refining, refined products, and biofuels industries.
-We offer a broad range of engineering, management, and other professional services related to the downstream and midstream segments of the petroleum industry.
-We undertake single and multi-client consulting engagements along with research products covering crude oil, feedstocks, refining, and refined products outlooks.
-Core competencies…
+ABOUT US Turner, Mason & Company provides technical, commercial and strategic consulting services to clients globally in the crude oil, midstream, refining, refined products, and biofuels industries.
+We offer a broad range of consulting services related to the downstream and midstream segments of the petroleum industry.
+We undertake single- and multi-client consulting engagements along with research products covering crude oil, feedstocks, refining, and refined products outlooks.
+Core competencies include…

 The Worldwide Refinery Construction Outlook is a biannual publication that tracks refining projects globally and looks at how market dynamics are impacting refiners’ investment plans.

 A comprehensive view of U.S. and international biofuels blending mandates, demand for biofuels, renewables and other alternative fuels, along with current and planned biodiesel and renewable diesel facilities.